Administrative Appeals Tribunal: Structure

 The President was responsible for the overall management of the Tribunal with the assistance of Division Heads and the Registrar.
 Staff were employed under the Public Service Act 1999 to assist the AAT to carry out its functions.

-The President of the AAT was required to register as a judge of the Federal Court of Australia.
+The President of the AAT was required to be a judge of the Federal Court of Australia.
 The AAT's other members could be: